 Surprisingly, before going on stage I was really chilled, which is a massive contrast to what I would’ve felt like a year ago.
 I just remembered that I was up there for a reason and I had nothing to fear.

 Who was your favourite act on the line-up and can you tell us about meeting some of the other performers?

 My favourite on the line-up was definitely Stormzy.
 He brought so much energy and got the whole audience hyped, even my mum!
 I got to meet many of the other performers like James Arthur and You Me at Six, but my favourite was meeting Imagine Dragons because they gave me some advice and seemed very humble.

 We understand MNEK tweeted about your performance, what was this like?

 MNEK tweeting about my performance was literally one of the best feelings ever because I love him as an artist and he was so kind to take the time to read my message AND respond!

-If you could tour with anyone, who would you choose to tour with?
+If you could duet or tour with another music artist, who would you choose?

-For the rest of 2017 I plan on spending time in the studio and going gigging at any opportunity.
+I feel pressure to keep myself out there and posting things on my YouTube and Instagram but it’s something I enjoy doing.
+For the rest of 2017, I plan on spending time in the studio and going gigging at any opportunity.

 Follow Jorja on: